Lifelines for Seniors

 Peace of Mind for Seniors & Their Families

-The Vancouver Firefighter Charities has committed $10,000 to the STAT (Short Term Assessment and Treatment) Centre at VGH which supports elderly patients before they are discharged home.
+In 2021 the Vancouver Firefighter Charities committed $60,000 to the STAT (Short Term Assessment and Treatment) Centre at VGH which supports elderly patients before they are discharged home and identifies the patents that can benefit from a Lifeline Medical Alert System.

 VGH